mhjlam/Scrollmore/README.md

 cat file.txt | more
 ```

-## `scroller`
+## `scroll`

 An interactive, scrollable pager inspired by programs like `less`, but with a modern interface.

-Unlike `more`, which only pages forward and offers limited navigation, `scroller` allows full vertical scrolling, visual feedback via a scrollbar, and a modern interface for smoother navigation.
+Unlike `more`, which only pages forward and offers limited navigation, `scroll` allows full vertical scrolling, visual feedback via a scrollbar, and a modern interface for smoother navigation.

 **Features:**